 McLaughlin Vineyards, Newtown

 November 2, 2008

-Update: While vetting and editing my winery pages, it came to my attention that this place closed in 2016.
+While editing my winery pages, it came to my attention that this place closed in 2016.
 Yelp reviews towards the end were not kind.
 Our 2008 visit wasn’t too bad, but we were young and naive.

 I’m writing this on the dark and stormy night of November 30, 2008.
 I’d almost rather be watching TV or reading something, but I feel compelled to knock out a quick post on a recently visited vineyard and winery.
 Why?

 Because tomorrow is the drawing of the winners in the 2008 Winery Passport program.
 Y’know, the one where two lucky winners get to go to Spain for 12 days and 15 other winners get a weekend getaway at some spa in Connecticut.
 So we have a two in X number chance of winning one of the 17 prizes!

 We visited McLaughlin at the beginning of a four winery day out in the picturesque Litchfield hills – in an effort to finish up with the required 14 wineries to be eligible for tomorrow’s drawing.
 It was a beautiful day and even though we had Damian with us, MY confidence was high we’d get through all four.
 (And what the heck, Hoang would be tasting a lot of wine in the next few hours, so she was doing just fine – even if she still refused to believe we’d get the required 14 visits at this point in the day.)

 It should be mentioned that McLaughlin opens at 11 AM and once again your humble writer picked a time to leave his house in West Hartford such that he arrived at the winery doorstep at 11:01 – all the way across the state.
 I’m awesome.
 Hoang rarely acknowledges my uncanny skills, but surely she must appreciate this knack I have, right?

 2018 update: She has admitted this to me, yes.